AbinJose2002/RBAC-UI/README.md

-# Project Name
+# RBAC-UI

-This project is a React application that features a user-friendly sidebar navigation system.
+This project is a React application that features a user-friendly dashboard navigation system.
 The sidebar is collapsible, allowing for better space management while providing dynamic routing to various sections of the application.

 ## Table of Contents